JonasKoenig/CodeOnMyMind/projects/noise/README.md

 ## Outlook
-In most game engines I have seen use Perlin Noise.
-This is a much more sophisticated method of generating smooth noise.
+Most game engines use an algorithm called Perlin Noise.
+This is a much more sophisticated method of generating coherent noise.
 I might try to implement it in the future.

+Also: Noise can be useful in higher dimensions.
+I chose 2D, because it simplifies explaining the concept.